flekschas/piling.js/DOCS.md

 ### Matrix

-First, import and instantiate [matrix renderers](#matrix-renderer).
+First, import and instantiate a matrix renderer.
+If you want to have the aggregation and 1D previews of matrices when pile them up, you also need to instantiate an aggregate renderer and a preview renderer here.
+See [matrix renderer](#matrix-renderer) for more information.

-For matrices, you can have the aggregation and 1D previews of them when pile them up.
-So also import and instantiate [aggregators](#aggregators) here, and use mean value as the method of aggregation.
+Then, you need aggregators for the aggregation and previews.
+So import and instantiate [aggregators](#aggregators), and you can use mean value as the method of aggregation.

 ```javascript
 import { createMatrixRenderer } from 'piling.js';